christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 str((subject_category, subject_boundingbox),(object_category, object_boundingbox))

-The concepts of subject and object are exchangeable, and a "no-relation" label is added to all void relations.
+The concepts of subject and object are exchangeable, and a "no-relation-predicate" label is added to all void relations.

 Each batch deals with one image only and the batch size is equal to the number of relations, negative relations subsampled.